 Philippa is responsible for planning and coordinating the delivery of our project services and plays a key role in liaising with external clients and stakeholders.

-Toni is responsible for planning and coordinating the delivery of our project services.
-She plays a key role in liasing with external clients and stakeholders.
-She's also involved with data collection and analysis for the team.
+Laura is responsible for planning and coordinating the delivery of our project services.
+She plays a key role in liaising with external clients and stakeholders.
+She's also involved with the management and development of the META Tool.

 Ian is responsible for planning and coordinating the delivery of our project services.
 He plays a key role in liasing with external clients and stakeholders.
 He's also involved with the development of coordination systems.